 Aloe Vera contains essential minerals, vitamins and enzymes.

 It also contains essential minerals including calcium, magnesium and zinc.
 Think of aloe vera as a multi-vitamin and multi-mineral supplement.
-Not only do you get the soothing effects of aloe you get its abundant vitamins, enzymes, and nutrients that help to remove toxins and that help to remove toxins and food built up in the colon.
+Not only do you get the soothing effects of aloe you get its abundant vitamins, enzymes, and nutrients that help in the elimination of toxins and 'food build up' in the colon.

 Aloe Vera contains enzymes which help to clean out the colon and aid detoxing.

 High in enzymes, lipases and proteases, aloe vera can help to breakdown food and aid digestion.
 Its ability to process food means it can help to completely clean out the colon and therefore aid detoxing, absorbing toxins through the intestines.

 Aloe vera contains a range of fatty acids.

 Fatty acids from aloe vera, such as HCL Cholesterol, can be helpful in reducing symptoms of acid indigestion and chronic digestive system issues while reducing fats in the blood.

 Aloe vera is the most well-known natural adaptogen.

 Which means it can adapt to external changes and fight illness as a result of stress and inflammation.
 Adaptogens help to increase your body’s natural defensive response.
 This means it can help with both constipation and diarrhea as it adjusts and helps to balance the digestive system.